 Gaillardia

-Posted by Jessie Jacobson on Jan 1st 2024
+Posted by Jessie Jacobson on Jun 24th 2024

 Gaillardia (Blanket Flower)

-Gaillardia’s showy flowerheads range from 2 to 4 inches in diameter.
+Gaillardia’s showy flowerheads range in size from 2 to 4 inches in diameter.
 These stunning large, daisy-like blooms unfold in a myriad of colorful combinations of burgundy, orange, and yellow.
-As the flowers age, they form a fuzzy, globe-shaped head that is filled with seeds and admired by hungry birds.
+As the flowers age, they form a fuzzy, globe-shaped head that is filled with seeds which are admired by hungry birds.
 It is wise to wear gloves when working around Gaillardia as it is slightly toxic to humans and can cause rashes when susceptible people come in direct contact.
 A few of Tonkadale’s favorite varieties include ‘Arizona Apricot’, Arizona Red Shades’, and ‘Goblin’.

 Happy planting.
 See you at Tonkadale.